 Table 5 shows XCO2 biases and errors for the different configurations from Table 3.
 The quantities calculated for Table 5 are the bias (the mean retrieved minus true values) and standard deviation (the square root of the second moment of the retrieved minus true difference).
 These quantities indicate the overall quality of the results for each configuration.
-The results in Table are defined near Eq.
-4).
-The 3 bands are averaged to calculate the χ{rad}^2 for the scene.

-30 5 are sorted by standard deviation.
-The worst result by far is the cloudy case with no post-processing screening.
-This has ~10 ppb error for land and ~3 ppm error for ocean.
-Ocean generally does better than land; post-processing screening generally does better than no screening; and clear cases do better than cloudy cases.
+The results in Table 5 are sorted by standard deviation.
+The worst result by far is the cloudy case with no postprocessing screening.
+This has ~ 10 ppb error for land and ~ 3 ppm error for ocean.
+Ocean generally does better than land, postprocessing screening generally does better than no screening, and clear cases do better than cloudy cases.
 The addition of measurement error has a negligible effect on standard deviation for this testing.
-The bold entry in Table 5 represents the most realistic "real-life" case (+measurement error, +clouds, +post-processing screening).
+The bold entry in Table 5 represents the most realistic real-life case (+ measurement error, + clouds, + postprocessing screening).
 This has 0.8 ppm standard deviation for land and 0.7 ppm standard deviation for ocean.

-- 5 In the screened data, the main concern is the -0.5 ppm bias in the clear land retrieval.
+In the screened data, the main concern is the $-0.5\,\mathrm{ppm}$ bias in the clear land retrieval.
 We have seen this in other sets of simulations and it is an unresolved issue at this time.
 Recently we did find a minor bug in the simulator code that caused a small mismatch between the water vapor profile used to calculate the L1b radiances and that written to the meteorology file that is then used in the L2 retrieval.
-It is possible that other minor bugs of this nature are driving the clear-sky bias, with errors mitigated by clouds in the cloudy cases. - 10
+It is possible that other minor bugs of this nature are driving the clear-sky bias, with errors mitigated by clouds in the cloudy cases.

-Figure 1 shows a scatter plot of the retrieved versus true XCO_2 (both with the a priori subtracted).
-The lower panels in Figure 1 show the histogram of differences, which range from about -1.25 to +1.5 ppm for land and -1.5 to +2 ppm for water soundings.
-Bias correction, discussed in Section 4.3, further improves the land results by 0.1 ppm in the bias and standard deviation as seen in Table 5, but does not improve ocean results.
-The standard deviation of (retrieved - true) (green dashed line) and (retrieved - linear estimate) (blue dashed line) are very similar; the linear estimate does not estimate the results any better than 0.7 to 0.9 ppm, and gives an estimate of the nonlinearity.
+Figure 1 shows a scatter plot of the retrieved versus true $\rm XCO_2$ (both with the a priori subtracted).
+The lower panels in Fig. 1 show the histogram of differences, which range from about -1.25 to +1.5 ppm for land and -1.5 to +2 ppm for water soundings.
+Bias correction, discussed in Sect.
+4.3, further improves the land results by 0.1 ppm in the bias and standard deviation as seen in Table 5 but does not improve ocean results.
+The standard deviations of (retrieved - true) (green dashed line) and (retrieved - linear estimate) (blue dashed line) are very similar; the linear estimate does not estimate the results any better than 0.7 to 0.9 ppm and gives an estimate of the nonlinearity.